Y-chaiart/First/README.md

+# Data Warehouse and Analytics project

-# Data Warehouse and analytics project
+Welcome to the Data Warehouse and analytics project * respiratory.

-Welcome to the Data Warehouse and analytics project * respiratory This project demonstrates a comprehensive data warehouse and analytics solution, from building a data warehouse to generating actionable insights.
+This project demonstrates a comprehensive data warehouse and analytics solution, from building a data warehouse to generating actionable insights.

 # Project Requirements.